georgemaganzini/i-am-procrastinating/README.md

-Adapting [this poster](https://alexvermeer.com/wp-content/uploads/howtogetmotivated-2560x1440.png) into an app because I find it way too cumbersome to use in its current form.
-The user would be shown just one method to combat procrastination at a time, with helpful tips, tools, and resources to help them understand or perform the method.
-The user would be able to cycle through the methods randomly until they find one they like.
+Decided to adapt [this poster](https://alexvermeer.com/wp-content/uploads/howtogetmotivated-2560x1440.png) into an app because I found it a bit cumbersome to use in its current form.